-Can a Home Inspector Do Repairs on the House?
+Can a Home Inspector Perform Repairs on a House That They Inspected?

 No, A Home Inspector Should Never Perform the Repairs

 Contractors, Mechanics, and Dentists are three groups of professionals I advise everyone to be cautious of, because the possibility of corruption and bad-business practices are endless.
 If a home inspector could legally preform repair work, I would add them to the list as well.

 In Texas, it is illegal for a home inspector to perform any type of repair work on a home that they have performed the inspection on for at least one year after the date of the inspection.
 The reason for this is really simple: if you are identifying defects AND fixing them, you create a conflict of interest.

 For instance, I’m a general contractor with a home inspection licensed in San Antonio, and I inspect your potential home.

 Inspector: “This deck was framed with atypical framing details, doesn’t have the correct hardware installed, and is showing signs of deterioration due to exposure from the elements and absence of paint.”

 Homebuyer: “What should I do about this Mr. Inspector?”